-The final list is a mix of classics, bestsellers, and lesser known but highly regarded books appropriate for toddlers.
+The final list of the 50 Best Books for Toddlers is a mix of classics, bestsellers, and lesser known but highly regarded books appropriate for toddlers.
 Thank you to everyone who made suggestions on the Facebook page!
 Many of your suggestions made the list.
 If you have a favorite that’s not here, please let me know in the comments!
 Maybe there will be a part two down the road.

 And now, onto the books…

 This post contains affiliate links.
 You can read my full disclosure policy here.

 Whether you think the Green Toad is a hero or a glory hound is up to you.
 Either way it’s true: a lot depends on the helping hand of a few good friends.

 2. I Am a Bunny